Minkhaung I: Accession

 In April 1400, King Swa Saw Ke died and Tarabya ascended the throne.
 The new king kept his two half brothers at an arm's length.
 Neither Swe nor Theiddat controlled a sizable army.
 When Tarabya became mentally unstable about five months into his reign, and other pretenders began circling the throne, Swe was not in a strong-enough position to challenge them.
-In November, Gov. Thihapate of Tagaung assassinated Tarabya, and tried to seize the throne.
+Soon after, Gov. Thihapate of Tagaung assassinated Tarabya, and tried to seize the throne.
 But the court executed the usurper, and offered the throne to Min Swe.
 But Swe was concerned about Gov. Maha Pyauk of Yamethin, who controlled a sizable army, and told the court to offer the throne to Pyauk instead.
 Theiddat implored Swe to reconsider.
 When his brother still refused, Theiddat took matters into his own hand.
 Theiddat and his small band of men ambushed Pyauk's much bigger army near Ava while Pyauk was not expecting.
 Pyauk was killed.
-On 25 November 1400, Min Swe became king of Ava.
+Min Swe had been proclaimed king by 25 November 1400 (or 26 October 1400).
 He assumed the title of Minkhaung (မင်းခေါင်; "Foremost Lord" or "Paramount Lord").